MCR-VQGAN: A Scalable and Cost-Effective Tau PET Synthesis Approach for Alzheimer's Disease Imaging: Discussion

 \section{Discussion}

 In this study, we introduced MCR-VQGAN, a novel generative framework designed to synthesize high-fidelity tau PET images from structural T1-weighted MRI scans.
-By integrating three key architectural innovations: multi-scale convolutions, ResNet blocks~\cite{he2016deep}, and CBAM~\cite{woo2018cbam}, MCR-VQGAN outperformed established GANs by achieving superior quantitative reconstruction metrics and visual fidelity.
-The ablation study highlighted the incremental enhancements, showing gradual improvements as each component was integrated.
-Furthermore, the downstream classification task revealed that the synthetic tau PET images generated by MCR-VQGAN achieved comparable accuracy to the real tau PET images.
-Collectively, these results indicate that MCR-VQGAN is a robust synthesis framework and a promising step toward a viable and scalable surrogate for tau PET imaging.
+By integrating multi-scale convolutions, ResNet blocks, and the Convolutional Block Attention Module (CBAM), MCR-VQGAN outperformed established GAN architectures in both quantitative reconstruction accuracy and visual fidelity.
+Our findings indicate that the proposed framework serves as a robust tool for cross-modality synthesis, providing a promising path toward a scalable surrogate for tau PET imaging.

-The ablation study validated our design, demonstrating that each integrated architectural component incrementally improved the quality of synthetic tau PET images.
+The ablation study confirmed that each architectural innovation contributed incrementally to the model's superior performance.
 These consistent improvements are summarized in Table~\ref{tab:ablation} and illustrated in Fig.~\ref{fig:ablation_comp}.
-The most substantial gain came from the introduction of multi-scale convolutions, which enhance the model's receptive field to capture both local details and broader global context simultaneously.
-This ability to process features at multiple scales is critical for accurately mapping the complex relationships between structural MRI and tau PET.
-This finding aligns with previous studies showing multi-scale feature extraction is essential for high-fidelity reconstruction~\cite{yuan2018multiscale,wang2023high}.
-The integration of ResNet blocks further improved the performance by stabilizing training and alleviating the vanishing gradient problem~\cite{bengio1994learning,glorot2010understanding}, leading to better preservation of fine structural details.
-Lastly, the addition of CBAM led to the best overall performance, yielding the lowest residual errors on the difference maps and the best quantitative metrics.
-This indicates that the attention mechanism enabled the model to selectively emphasize informative spatial and channel features~\cite{woo2018cbam}, thereby improving structural fidelity and enhancing the preservation of relevant details in the synthesized tau PET images.
+The most substantial gain came from the multi-scale convolutions, which expanded the receptive field to capture both local details and global anatomical context.
+This multi-scale approach is vital for mapping the complex, non-linear relationships between brain structure and tau deposition, aligning with previous evidence that multi-scale feature extraction is essential for high-fidelity medical image reconstruction~\cite{yuan2018multiscale,wang2023high}.
+Furthermore, ResNet blocks stabilized the adversarial training process and mitigated vanishing gradient issues~\cite{bengio1994learning,glorot2010understanding}, leading to better preservation of fine structural details.
+Lastly, CBAM enabled the model to selectively emphasize informative spatial and channel-wise features~\cite{woo2018cbam}.
+This synergy allowed for the preservation of fine structural details that are often lost or over-smoothed in standard VQGAN implementations.